intel-analytics/ipex-llm/docs/docs/APIdocs/Data.md

 ---
 ## **Sample**

 A `Sample` represent one record of your data set.
-One record contains feature and label, feature is one tensor or a few tensors; while label is one tensor or a few tensors, and it may be empty in testing or unsupervised learning.
-For example, one image and its category in image classification, one word in word2vec and one sentence and its label in RNN language model are all `Sample`.
+One record contains feature and label, feature is one tensor, and label is also one tensor.
+For example, one image and its category in image classification, and one sentence and its label in RNN language model are all `Sample`.

-Every Sample is actually a set of tensors, and them will be transformed to the input/output of the model.
+Every Sample consists of two tensors, and them will be transformed to the input&output of the model.
 For example, in the case of image classification, a Sample have two tensors.
 One is 3D tensor representing a image, another is a 1-element tensor representing its category.
-For the 1-element label, you also can use a `T` instead of tensor.

 **Scala example:**
 ```scala